-Unless I’m touring, which I’m doing at the time of this writing and which I enjoy because the people are amazing, I tend to avoid exorbitant travel, opting instead to stay home in my community most of the time.
+Unless I’m touring (which I’m doing at the time of this writing, and which I enjoy because the people are amazing) I tend to avoid extensive travel, opting instead to stay in my home town most of the time.

 The problem with homes, however, is once we establish a long-term dwelling, it’s easy to accumulate a bunch of junk we don’t need.

-I built my first house when I was 22—a feat that seems ridiculous now—but its size was even more ridiculous: it contained three bedrooms, even though only my former spouse and I lived there; it had a huge basement, which was a great place to hide last month’s discarded new possessions (toys I no longer played with); it featured not only a gigantic living room but also an “entertainment room,” which I think is pretty much just a fancy way to say “room with a too-large TV and expensive surround-sound system.”
+I built my first house when I was 22—a feat that seems ridiculous now—but its size was even more ridiculous: it contained three bedrooms, even though only my former spouse and I lived there; it had a huge basement, which was a great place to hide last month’s discarded new possessions; it featured not only a gigantic living room, but also an “entertainment room”—which is just a fancy way to say, “room with a too-large TV and expensive surround-sound system.”

-We think we have to fill all our space, every corner nook and hidden cranny crammed with supposed adornments.
-We believe if a room is nearly empty, then it is underutilized.
-So we buy stuff—silly stock paintings, decorative thingys, and IKEA furniture—to fill the void.
+We think we must fill all our space—we must cram every corner nook and hidden cranny with supposed adornments.
+We believe if a room is nearly empty it is underutilized.
+So we buy stuff—silly stock paintings, decorative thingies, and IKEA furniture—to fill the void.
 What we’re doing is attempting to establish the place in which we live as our home, an extension of ourselves.
 And so the logic goes: the more I buy, the more this place is my home.